chrisnunes57/gheith-testing-script/README.md

 This script will download all of the files currently on Gheith's website and test them on a local machine immediately, skipping the wait period to run tests on his server.

 ## Usage
 Using this thing is super easy.
 Just put it in the root directory of a project folder, like `cs439_sp19_p5` and type `python runTests.py`.
+It will see which directory you called it from and find the right tests to use.
 Easy.

 ## Optional Flags
 There are a couple of things that you can do to use different functionality of the script.